Moving with pets? Find out everything you need to know about the strict local restrictions with our guide to importing pets into Switzerland.

-The rules regarding approved types of containers for cats, dogs, ferrets and birds flying in the cabin and as cargo were created by IATA, and for the most part have been accepted by the world’s airlines.
+The rules for types of containers for cats, dogs, ferrets, and birds flying in the cabin and as cargo are from IATA.
+For the most part, the world’s airlines accept them.

 Pets in the cabin

-On flights of less than ten hours, many airlines will allow small cats or dogs to be taken with the passenger in the cabin (except travel to the UK and Hong Kong).
+On flights of less than ten hours, many airlines allow small cats or dogs to go in the cabin (except travel to the UK and Hong Kong).
 Generally, the airline will only allow one pet per passenger and a maximum of two pets per cabin.
 The container for the pet must fit under the seat in front of you and have a waterproof bottom and adequate ventilation.
 The Sherpa, Bergan and SturdiBag pet carriers are all airline compliant as long as the carrier is the proper size for your pet.

 IATA Pet Crates Requirements

 Your pet must be in an IATA compliant pet crate and meet certain other requirements.
-It is considered best to have only one animal per container, but the IATA rules state that two animals can share the same container if the animals are less than 14kg (30lbs) and are of the same species.
+It is best to have only one animal per container.
+IATA rules state that two animals can share the same container if the animals are less than 14kg and are of the same species.